HITECHCRIME/HC_SG139/README.md

 (right sister, riddim of death it's the) riddim of death

-chance autonomous
-by the pope
-sacrifice won't be enough
-to satiate the blood
-in ses-sion (what it all long) forlorn despised - ses is what forlorn despise
+chanced autonomous by the pope sacrifice won't be enough to satiate the blood in session        / (what it all long) forlorn what the forlorn despise               / despised - ses is world chants of forlorn despite one sacrifice won't be enough

-world chants of
-forlorn despide
-one sacrifice won't be enough
-*won't be enough)
+(won't be enough)
-world chants
-forlorn despite the
-bold sacrifice won't be enough to satiate blood in excess one chance
+world chants forlorn despite the bold sacrifice won't be enough to satiate blood in excess one chance